 Our Mission

-Reconstructionist Judaism cultivates and supports Jewish living, learning, and practice in a changing world.
-We are guided by our commitment to being an inclusive, largely lay-led, community-oriented, egalitarian congregation, as well as to building a more compassionate world for everyone.
+Congregation Chavurah B'Yachad is Salt Lake City's Reconstructionist Jewish Congregation.
+In line with the precepts of the Reconstructionist Movement, we seek to cultivate and support Jewish living, learning, and practice in a changing world.
+We are an inclusive, largely lay-led, community-oriented, egalitarian congregation, and are guided by our commitment to building a more compassionate world for everyone.

 When a dozen Salt Lake City families met in 1986 to create an alternative Jewish worship community in Salt Lake City, we hadn’t even heard of the Reconstructionist movement.
 But when we went looking, this progressive branch of Judaism proved the perfect fit.